 Semi-truck accidents are most often caused by driver error.
 However, there are other factors that can lead to a dangerous situation on the road – not only for the truck driver but anyone near them on the road.

 In this post, we discuss some of the more common causes of semi-truck accidents.
-If you have questions or have been involved in a truck accident, contact The Embry Law Firm to learn more.
+If you have questions or have been involved in a truck accident, contact Embry Law Truck Accidents to learn more.

 Common Causes of Truck Accidents

 As we mentioned, there are numerous potential causes and contributors to semi-truck accidents.
 There are, however, some causes that are more common than others.
 Below, we discuss those that we see more frequently in cases, as well as those more commonly reported by law enforcement.